 Expand sales in international markets.
 We intend to continue to increase our sales and distribution capabilities outside of the United States to take advantage of the large international opportunity for our products.
-We currently have regional offices in Morges, Switzerland, Hong Kong, China, Shanghai, China and Tokyo, Japan and direct sales staff in most countries in Western Europe, Japan, India and Canada.
+Outside of the United States, we currently have regional offices in Morges, Switzerland, Hong Kong, China, Shanghai, China and Tokyo, Japan and direct sales staff in most countries in Western Europe, Japan, India and Canada.
 Combined with distributors in Eastern Europe, Russia, the Middle East, the Asia Pacific region and Latin America, our sales and distribution channels cover more than 92 countries.
 However, many of these countries are not highly developed at this time and therefore sales opportunities may be limited.
 We intend to increase our international revenue by focused additions of direct sales and marketing personnel in targeted areas to further penetrate our most promising international markets, and additional distributors where opportune.

 Strategic partnerships and joint ventures.
 We intend to pursue strategic partnerships and joint ventures we believe will allow us to complement our growth strategy, increase sales in our current markets and expand into adjacent markets, broaden our technology and intellectual property and strengthen our relationships with our customers.
-For example, in fiscal 2011, we completed the acquisition of TomoTherapy Inc., a creator of advanced radiation therapy solutions for cancer care.
-In July 2012, we completed the acquisition of Morphormics, Inc., a privately-held company based in North Carolina, which is a developer of medical imaging software systems, and in April 2015 we signed an agreement with MIM Software Inc. to further develop adaptive therapy software for TomoTherapy and CyberKnife Systems.
+In fiscal 2016 we signed an agreement with RaySearch which will lead to the integration of treatment planning support for the TomoTherapy and CyberKnife Systems in the RayStation treatment planning system (TPS).
+We also signed an agreement with medPhoton GmbH to collaborate on integration of its ImagingRing system, a new technology for volumetric image guidance, with the CyberKnife System.